 • Lime Juice.
 Definitely the best citrus to use, but lemon or orange juice can also be substituted.

 Whisk together the marinade ingredients in a large bowl.
-Add steak and let it sit for 1 hour or up to overnight in the refrigerator.
+Add steak and let it sit for at least 4 hours, ideally 6-8 hours, or up to overnight in the refrigerator.
 The longer it marinates, the more flavorful and tender the beef will be.

 The vegetables are sautéed in a pan on the stove.